Baystate Mary Lane Outpatient Center

 As a volunteer, we offer you great benefits, including food and beverages and free flu shots.

-Adult and Student (ages 15 and older) Volunteers
+We welcome adult and student (ages 15 and older) volunteers.

 How to Volunteer